 Short mat bowls is an all-year sport played in village halls, schools, sports and social clubs, where space is restricted and is also required for other purposes.
 Rink mats 40-45ft in length and 6ft wide permanently marked with the required lines are laid to create the playing surface with fenders at each end and a mid position block.
 A foot mat is laid and jack positioned before each end is played.

-The game is played in broadly the same way, and provides the same enjoyment and has the same attractions as lawn bowls.
-The bowls themselves and the smooth soled heel less footwear are the same as those used outdoors although each player has only two bowls to use in a pairs or triples game.
+The game is played in broadly the same way, provides the same enjoyment and has the same attractions as lawn bowls.
+The bowls themselves and the smooth soled heelless footwear are the same as those used outdoors although each player is allowed only two bowls to use in either a pairs or triples game.

-The main differences in the playing conditions are the size of the playing area, the block that occupies the mid-position of the rink mat, and the ditch, which is actually a defined area of the mat surface.
-The presence of the block, which prevents players from playing with force directly towards an opponent’s bowl and the narrow playing area, requires players to develop skill in using the natural bias of their bowls to bowl round the block.
-Bowls that touch the block and those those come to rest in the dead area or in the ditch (other than those that touch the jack before going into the ditch) are declared "dead" and removed from the mat before the next bowl is delivered.
+The main differences in the playing conditions are the size of the playing area, the block that occupies the mid-position of the rink mat and the ditch which is actually a defined area of the mat surface.
+The presence of the block which prevents players from bowling with force directly towards an opponent’s bowl and the narrow playing area, requires players to develop skill in using the natural bias of their bowls to bowl round the block.
+Bowls that touch the block and those those come to rest in the dead area or in the ditch (other than those that touch the jack before going into the ditch) are declared "dead" and must be removed from the mat before the next bowl is delivered.

-The primary skill requirement is in the fact that no two mats perform identically and that no floor is perfectly flat or level and therefore every competitive match is a measure of the ability of the visiting team to conquer an unfamiliar playing surface.
+The primary skill requirement comes in the fact that no two mats perform identically, that no floor is perfectly flat or level and therefore every competitive match is a measure of the ability of the visiting team to conquer an unfamiliar playing surface.

-Click the Rules link in the sidebar to view the East Kent Short Mat Bowls Association Rules which include a diagram of the playing surface and details of short mat bowls equipment.
+Click the Rules link in the sidebar to view those of the East Kent Short Mat Bowls Association that also include a diagram of the playing surface and details of short mat bowls equipment.